-The research team combines expertise in ocean, sea-ice and atmospheric processes, advanced climate modelling techniques including nudging and high-resolution simulations, model evaluation and climate data analysis.
-This rich combination of expertise is essential for the different developments and analyses undertaken in the project, involving all the major components of the climate system.
+The research team combines expertise in ocean, sea-ice and atmospheric processes, advanced climate modelling techniques including nudging and high-resolution simulations, model evaluation and climate data analysis, as well as in user-engagement and communication.
+This rich combination of expertise is essential for the different developments and analyses undertaken in the project.

-Dr. Markus Donat is an expert in studying climate extremes and climate variability, mechanisms driving or amplifying extremes, and climate model evaluation focussing on their fidelity to simulate climate extremes.
-He has published more than 60 peer-reviewed journal articles since 2010, seven of these in Nature-family journals, and has contributed to the IPCC 5th Assessment Report.
-Markus Donat is now co-leader of the Climate Prediction group at the BSC and a new Ramon y Cajal fellow.
-Until recently, he was a scientist at the University of New South Wales in Sydney (Australia).
+Dr. Markus Donat (CP) is an expert in studying climate extremes and climate variability, mechanisms driving or amplifying extremes, and climate model evaluation focussing on their fidelity to simulate climate extremes.
+He is co-leader of the Climate Prediction group at the BSC and a Ramón y Cajal fellow.
+Markus has published more than 75 peer-reviewed journal articles, ten of these in Nature-family journals, and has contributed to the IPCC 5th Assessment Report.
+His work has been cited 3,345 times (according to Scopus as of October 2019), and he has an h-index of 30.
+Markus is Associated Investigator with the Australian Research Council Centre of Excellence for Climate Extremes, and Associated expert with the World Meteorological Organization (WMO) Commission of Climatology (CCl) Expert Team on Data Development and Stewardship.
+Based on his achievements he has been awarded the World Climate Research Program (WCRP) / Global Climate Observing System (GCOS) International Data Prize 2017.
 As the PI of this project, he will lead and supervise the proposed research activities, equally contributing to each of the four work packages.

-Dr. Thomas Arsouze is a research scientist in the Climate Prediction group at the BSC, with past activities as a postdoctoral researcher between 2009 and 2010 at Columbia University / LDEO (NY, USA), and as a research scientist between 2011 and 2017 at ENSTA-ParisTech (Paris, France), within the IPSL group.
+Dr. Thomas Arsouze (CP) is a research scientist in the Climate Prediction group at the BSC, with past activities as a postdoctoral researcher between 2009 and 2010 at Columbia University / LDEO (NY, USA), and as a research scientist between 2011 and 2017 at ENSTA-ParisTech (Paris, France), within the IPSL group.
 He acquired a strong background in regional modeling of the Mediterranean, with a focus on the influence of oceanic small scale structures on oceanic transport on one part, and on ocean-atmosphere interactions on the other part.
-He has 35 published and 3 submitted articles in international Q1 peer-reviewed journals, with a total of more than 1000 citations, an h-index of 15 and an i10-index of 20.
+He has 38 published and another submitted articles in international Q1 peer-reviewed journals, with a total of more than 1240 citations, an h-index of 18 and an i10-index of 26.
 He has led 3 national projects, contributed to 4 national scientific projects and 1 European project.

-Dr. Eduardo Moreno has developed his scientific career at highly regarded international research institutions, first at the Max Planck Institute, where he obtained his PhD in 2016, then the MIT in 2016 and 2017, and finally, at the BSC since February, 2018.
-His main scientific interest is in the field of climate dynamics, specifically focused on the interactions between the ocean, atmosphere, and sea ice in the North Atlantic and Arctic.
-His extensive collaborations with numerous international institutions have resulted in six peer-reviewed articles so far, four as leading author and two as co-author (all in Q1 journals), and in a book chapter, with six more articles either currently in review or in preparation.
-He has presented his research at numerous international conferences, workshops, and seminars, on several occasions as invited speaker, as well as in outreach events for the general public.
+Dr. Eduardo Moreno-Chamarro (CP) has developed his scientific career at highly regarded international research institutions, first at the Max Planck Institute for Meteorology, where he obtained his PhD in 2016, then the MIT until December 2017, and finally the BSC since February 2018.
+His main scientific interest is in the field of climate dynamics, specifically focused on ocean, atmosphere and sea ice interactions in the North Atlantic and Arctic.
+His extensive collaborations with numerous international institutions have results in nine peer-reviewed articles, four as leading author (all in Q1 journals), and a book chapter, with seven more articles either under review or in preparation.
+He has presented his research at numerous conferences, workshops, and seminars, several times upon invitations, as well as in outreach events for the general public.